 Montreal has some seriously European influences.
 While Toronto is the slicker city, Montreal has the history and the culture.
 Specifically, Montreal is known for its French connections.
 Almost everyone who lives in the city speaks French, and the French lifestyle is very popular here.

-Toronto is a typical city with a huge sports stadium, a standout skyline (hello CNN tower), plenty of museums and art galleries.
+Toronto is a typical city with a huge sports stadium, a standout skyline (hello, CNN tower), and plenty of museums and art galleries.
 Montreal has a quieter, more subtle side.
-It's more about the old town, city gardens, obscure museums, and historical buildings.
+It’s more about the old town, city gardens, obscure museums, and historical buildings.